ricardoquesada/unijoysticle/firmware/esp32/README.md

 ./unijoysticle
 ```

+Put the gamepad in discovery mode.
 The gamepad should be recognized and when you press buttons, you should see them on the console.

 ## What works:

-- PC only for the moment
+- PC + Bluetooth dongle for the moment
-- It supports up until 4 gamepads at the sametime.
+- It supports up until 4 gamepads at the same time.
 - Discovery/Connect/Disconnect/Reconnects works
+- Parses HID and identifies all possible gamepad buttons / pads / hats.

 ## What's missing

-### firmware:
+### Firmware:
 - Create mapping code.
-Something that correctly maps the different controllers to the desired code
+Something that correctly maps the different gamepad buttons to the desired ones.
-- support multi gamepad / single gamepad modes:
+- Support Class / Extended modes:
    - Mode Classic: traditional modes with 1 or 2 gamepads (like one or two joysticks)
-   - Mode extended: one gamepad emulates 2 joysticks
+   - Mode extended: one gamepad controls 2 joysticks
-- test everything on esp32
+- Test everything on esp32
-  - disable non required features like WiFi
+  - Disable non required features like WiFi that it takes less current.
 - Support mouse/pads: ideally a bluetooth mouse could be used.

-### hardware:
+### Hardware:

 - it is possible that the board could get current from the c64/atari's joystick ports?
 - design new board, if possible one that doesn't use devkits